-S.U.C.C.E.S.S. programs and services will return to onsite operations within the guidelines and compliance as set out in the provincial Restart Plan and public health guidelines.
-Our safety plan uses the 6-Step Process below as outlined by WorkSafeBC's COVID-19 Safety Plan planning tool.
+All programs and services in the Wellness and Active Communities will resume offsite and outdoor activities as appropriate within the guidelines and compliance as set out in the provincial Restart Plan and public health guidelines.
+Our safety plan uses the 6-Step Process below as outlined by WorkSafeBC's COVID-19 Safety Plan planning tool.2

-&lt;sup>1 Policy 11.2 COVID-19 Workplace Risk Assessment and COVID-19 Workplace Risk Assessment template.
+1 Policy 11.2 COVID-19 Workplace Risk Assessment and COVID-19 Workplace Risk Assessment template.